 But at the time of writing, the season is a few months away and the pandemic has certainly affected our lives including the lives of durian sellers.
 Regardless, we’ve learned to rely on delivery services to get some of our food supplies as well as to satiate our cravings for durian.

 You see, bargaining is part and parcel of any avid durian lover as they’re well-acquainted with the different types of durians and their price variation.
-But, if you’re new to durians and want to be more knowledgeable when buying durians, here are some things you need to know.
+But, if you’re new to durians and want to be more knowledgeable when buying durians, here are some of the things you need to know.

-Dynamics of Durian Prices
+Understanding the Dynamics of Singapore Durian Prices

 Mao Shan Wang Old Tree

 Old is gold.
-As the saying goes, this durian variant comes from older durian trees which yield finer and more complex-flavored durians.
+As the saying goes, this durian variant comes from older durian trees that yield finer and more complex-flavored durians.
 Depending on its origin, quality, seller, and demand, the Mao Shan Wang Old Tree durian price can range from $19/kg to $23/kg.

 On your first bite of the Musang King, you’ll be hit with a rich, creamy, and sweet taste.
 This is then accompanied by a slightly bitter taste that’ll leave you wanting more.
 The Musang King is also less bitter than our Mao Shan Wang Old Tree durian.
 In the durian market, the price of Musang King can range from $16/kg to $21/kg depending on its origin, quality, seller, and demand.

-Given that this durian variant has small seeds, the amount of flesh you get from the Golden Phoenix will certainly be worth the price.
-Depending on its origin, quality, seller, and demand, the Golden Phoenix durian price can range from $22/kg to $24/kg.
+Given that this durian variant has tiny seeds, the amount of flesh you get from the Golden Phoenix will undoubtedly be worth the price.
+The Golden Phoenix durian price can range from $22/kg to $24/kg depending on its origin, quality, seller, and demand.

-Unlike the other durian variants mentioned above, the D13 durian is often differentiated by the colour of its flesh – more orange than yellow.
+Unlike the other durian variants mentioned above, the D13 durian is often differentiated by the color of its flesh – more orange than yellow.
 With its sweet and less fibrous flesh, this durian variant is ideal for first-timers as the smell is less pungent.
 Also, it has larger seeds, making the fruit easier to eat for many.

-Considered a regular durian variant, you can expect the D13 durian price to range much lower than the mentioned durian species.
+Considered a regular durian variant, you can expect the D13 durian price to range much lower than the mentioned durian types.
 Depending on its origin, quality, seller, and demand, the price of D13 durian can range from $16/kg to $18/kg.